Omar-Helwa/Fibonacci-Heap/readme.md

   - `VisualizeFibonacciHeap.h`: Visualization logic using Dear ImGui.
   - `HospitalTaskManager.h`: Task management logic.
   - `VisualizeTaskManager.h`: Visualization logic for task management using Dear ImGui.
+  - `Patient.h`: Definition of the Patient class used in task management.
 - `main.cpp`: Entry point of the application.

 ## Acknowledgements